pgbouncer/pgbouncer/doc/config.md

 is used.
 Also note that if you make use of this option, you can no longer connect to a specific PgBouncer instance via TCP/IP, which might have implications for monitoring and metrics collection.

+To make sure query cancellations keep working, you should set up PgBouncer peering between the different PgBouncer processes.
+For details look at docs for the `peer_id` configuration option and the `peers` configuration section.

 Default: 0